Since 1994, I have helped thousands of people achieve their personal healthy and happy weight.

 You have to ask: best for who?

 Research results report averages (means), the best fit for most people studied.
 But what if you are not average and do not fit the 'norm'?
 What does weight loss research mean for you?
-You are an outlyer, an under-responder who responds much better to a different approach.
+You are an outlier, an under-responder who responds much better to a different approach than what was reported.

 Researchers and bloggers are at loggerheads and will never agree while they don't accept and explore people who fall outside the 'norm' of their results and theories.

 A weight loss dietary approach that works for your neighbour may not work for you.
-An approach studied in the United States may not suit the genetics of an Australian or Asian person.
-An approach successful with 20-somethings may not be successful for 40-somethings.
+An approach studied in the United States may not suit the genetics of a person from another nation.
+An approach successful with 20-somethings may not be successful for 40-somethings, let alone 50-somethings.
 An approach for men may not work for women.
 And vice versa.
 Weight loss research is complex.

 What will work best for you is a plan that is flexible enough to adapt to what you already know about your body, your experiences.

-There is no single diet or dietary approach for weight loss.
+There is no single diet or dietary approach for weight loss for everybody.